caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

 * **Software-base virtualization**
   * Mostly the ingredient for process virtualisation enable also full
     virtualization:
-    * Memory is accessed via TLBsn violations results exception being raised, etc.
+    * Memory is accessed via TLBs violations results exception being raised, etc.
   * Achieving full virtualization on a CPU no meant for it is challenging
-    * If guest OS needs to be isolatedd, they cannor run all in kernel mode
+    * If guest OS needs to be isolatedd, they cannot run all in kernel mode
-    * But if *guest OSes run a user mode*, how can they do thier job
+    * But if *guest OSes run a user mode*, how can they do their job
   * The classic approach is called **trap-and-emulate**
     * Guest OS will create exceptions when trying to do its normal job (loading TLB)
-    * Hypervisor will check the pertinence and, aif appropriate, emulate
+    * Hypervisor will check the pertinence and, if appropriate, emulate
     * May key data structures will be replicated (shadow page tables)
-  * But some instructions simply behvae differently in user and kernel mode
+  * But some instructions simply behave differently in user and kernel mode
     * **Dynamic Binary Translation** to rewrite the functionality with user mode instruction
 * **Hardware-Assisted virtualisation**
-  * Introduce **ISA extensions and ahardware support** for full virtualization and progressively extend it
+  * Introduce **ISA extensions and a hardware support** for full virtualization and progressively extend it
     * More privilege levels (Ring-1 Hyoervisor)
     * Another level of address translation (nested paging) supported by the hardware page walker
     * Interrupt virtualisation
-    * IOMMU virtualisation
+    * IOMMU virtualisation (no clue what that is)
 * More **high privilege levels**
   * **System managment mode** (ring-2)
     * Guarantee some managment functionality in firmware even if the OS or the